input-output-hk/cardano-sl/docs/exceptions.md

 * when in an abstract (but potentially impure) monad, using `throwM` might add an additional constraint

+*Comment:* why should there be a distinction between a bug in a pure program and a bug in an effectful one?

 ## Packages and modules

 Do not import `Control.Exception` or `Control.Monad.Catch`!
 We use the